site hit counter

 DOCUMENTATION

 Chapter 19 of A Handbook of Stone Structures is devoted to the how to document a stone structure site.
 It divides the process into 5 easy steps.
-This a brief synopsis of the steps.
+This is a brief synopsis of the steps.
 The books goes into greater detail and has illustrated examples.
+This is advanced approach to documenting sites.
+If you want a short and simple documentation method please see Easy Documentation Webpage.

 Step 1 - Site Walk